 The Mechanic was the first class able to deal out such massive damage at early levels.
 This has become less unique with some of the newer classes, however.

-Darker and Edgier: The beginning of the Demon Slayer storyline: he was once a commander for the Black Mage, but does a Heel-Face Turn when the Black Mage orders the world to be destroyed for defying his rule, starting with the place where the Demon Slayer's family lived.
+Darker and Edgier: The beginning of the Demon storyline: he was once a commander for the Black Mage, but does a Heel-Face Turn when the Black Mage orders the world to be destroyed for defying his rule, starting with the place where the Demon Slayer's family lived.
 In a cutscene you visit their burning house and pick up a photo of his now-dead mother and brother.
 Made worse when you realize that

 Dark Is Not Evil: A lot of the Battle Mage's skills involve some very "dark" themes (ex: "Dark Genesis", "Summon Reaper"), but the backstory of the Resistance faction puts them as the good guys.
 Additionally, the Knights of Cygnus' "Night Walker" class, and the Adventurers' "Night Lord", "Shadower", and "Dark Knight" classes - all involve some form of manipulation of shadows, darkness, or otherwise normally "sinister" skills.
 Also the Demon Slayer is a half-demon good guy with very edgy, dark, spiky attacks.
 Even though he was a commander in the Black Mage's army, he was only there to protect his loved ones.

 Subverted with Luminous.
-His dark half is quite evil, coming straight from the Dark Mage himself.
+His dark half is quite evil, coming straight from the Black Mage himself.

 Dem Bones: A lot of monsters, from humans to dogs to fish.

 Die, Chair!
 Die!: Ironic, in that most veteran players got their first chair from destroying boxes.